ThePowerElytra/3D-Balls/README.md

 # Learning Python
 My first python repository!

-In this project, I have got:
+In this repository, I have got:
 helloworld.py - my first python file ever.
 tobfos.py - a drawing of my name in the terminal.
 variables.py - playing with variables for the first time.